-Another important distinction is how the species propagate their eggs.
+Another important distinction is how the species propagates its eggs.
 Aedes mosquitoes have a tendency to lay their eggs in several locations to ensure that they survive.
 They may also attach their eggs to dry surfaces.
 “Just add water” and these creatures are birthed then and there, even if the eggs are years old!

 Because of this, year-round exposure to mosquitoes will mean SoCal residents need to ensure their pets are up to date on all vaccinations, as well as taking precautions against heartworm, West Nile, tularemia, and more.

 How Can You Keep Yourself And Your Dog Safe From Mosquitoes?

 These are some pretty intense ailments that both you and your dog can fall victim to, but sometimes the things that are made to ward off mosquitoes can be harmful, too!

 Be sure to dilute any oils you use, as they are very powerful for dogs.
 Some dog owners feed their pups small amounts of garlic, which can have insect repelling properties for dogs and humans.
-Remember to give garlic in moderation, however, about 1/4 clove per ten pounds (regular sized garlic).
+Remember to give garlic in moderation, however–about 1/4 clove of regular sized garlic per ten pounds.

 You May Also Like: